Hornbill-Docs/esp-config/esp-config/email/templates.md

 ---
 # Email Templates

 Email templates can be used to pre-populate emails with information to create a standard format for outbound emails.
-Emails may be sent automatically from a workflows or manually from within an app.
+Emails may be sent automatically from a workflow or manually from within an app.

 ## Template List